- 01 Use Diskpart to Create Volume (Boot, System, RAID, etc.)

 Step 4.
 Execute the operations.

-Click the "Execute Operation" button in the top-left corner to view all the changes, then click "Apply" to start formatting your RAW partition/USB/SD/external hard drive.
+Click the "Execute 1 Task(s)" button in the lower right corner to view all the changes, then click "Apply" to start formatting your RAW partition/USB/SD/external hard drive.

 Option 2.
 Format RAW Drive Using Disk Management